Bucher, T. (2018). IF…THEN: Algorithmic power and politics. Oxford University Press.

 Bucher, T. (2012) Want to be on the top?
 Algorithmic power and the threat of invisibility on Facebook.
 New Media & Society, 14(7): 1164–1180.

-Bucher, T. and Helmond, A. (forthcoming) Affordances and Interfaces, in J. Burgess, T. Poell, and A. Marwick (eds.)
+Bucher, T. and Helmond, A. (2017) Affordances and Interfaces, in J. Burgess, T. Poell, and A. Marwick (eds.)
 Sage Handbook of Social Media.
 Sage.

-Bucher, T. (in press/2016) Neither black nor box: Ways of knowing algorithms, in S. Kubitschko and A. Kaun (eds.)
+Bucher, T. (2016) Neither black nor box: Ways of knowing algorithms, in S. Kubitschko and A. Kaun (eds.)
 Innovative Methods in Media and Communication Research.
 London: Palgrave Macmillan.

-Bucher, T. (in press/2016) Database, in K. Bruhn Jensen and R. Craig (eds) International Encyclopedia of Communication Theory and Philosophy.
+Bucher, T. (2016) Database, in K. Bruhn Jensen and R. Craig (eds) International Encyclopedia of Communication Theory and Philosophy.
 Wiley-Blackwell.

-Bucher, T. (in press/2016) Algorithms as New Objects of Journalism, in M. Eide, H. Sjøvaag, and L.O.Larsen (eds) Journalism Re-examined.
+Bucher, T. (2016) Algorithms as New Objects of Journalism, in M. Eide, H. Sjøvaag, and L.O.Larsen (eds) Journalism Re-examined.
 Digital Challenges and Professional Reorientations.
 Intellect.

 Bucher, T. (2014) Sosiale medier og frihetens algoritmiske betingelser, i S. H. Gullbekk (red.)
 Ja, vi elsker frihet.
 Oslo: Dreyer. pdf.
 [This is a chapter on algorithms and liberty, for a book that examines different perspectives on liberty on the occasion of Norway’s 200 year anniversary]